 Even with uncertainties due to COVID-19, we remain committed more than ever to our mission to develop and share science-based knowledge to benefit the environment and economies of the Lake Champlain basin.
 Lake Champlain Sea Grant is currently working to transition workshops and educational resources to virtual formats to promote scientific investigation, and the education of tomorrow's scientists, in the Lake Champlain basin.
+All programs are FREE.

-Stream Monitoring and Stewardship - Virtual Stream Exploration
+Virtual Stream Exploration

-Lake Champlain Live - Virtual Lake Exploration
+Virtual Lake Exploration

 In an effort to provide the "floating classroom" experience, students can take a virtual tour on the R/V Melosira.
 This program provides a deeper look at lake ecology, water quality sampling, and local water quality challenges.
+Apply Online

-Keeping the Balance - Virtual Fish Dissection
+Virtual Fish Dissection

 This guided virtual fish dissection features fisheries sampling techniques and short videos: a "fish files" series to highlight a few fish species found in Lake Champlain.
+Apply Online

 Watershed Explorer Challenge